Lemon Blueberry Scones

 Total Time: 1 hour 10 minutes

 Learn how to make these fantastic Lemon Blueberry Scones with my easy lemon glaze.
-They are light and flakey and bursting with blueberries! you'll also love that lemon kick of the lemon glaze.
+They are light and flaky and bursting with blueberries! you'll also love that lemon kick of the lemon glaze.
 I'll share my tips for how to get a flakey and light scone!

 Ingredients